10 Backpacking Trips for Solitude in Glacier National Park

 See my feature stories about a 90-mile backpacking trip in northern Glacier, part of which is a 65-mile hike that I consider the best backpacking trip in Glacier; a 94-mile traverse of Glacier mostly on the Continental Divide Trail; and my family’s three-day backpacking trip on Glacier’s Gunsight Pass Trail.
 (Those stories require a paid subscription to read in full; in this story, too, the first six trip descriptions below are free for anyone to read and the last four trips require a subscription to read.)

 As I suggest in the very first of my “12 Expert Tips For Finding Solitude When Backpacking,” the best strategy for finding solitude in a popular park like Glacier is to head to the less well-known areas of the park.
-The trips described in this story all do exactly that, and every one of them has Glacier-caliber natural beauty and a high likelihood of seeing wildlife.
+Large parts of each trip described in this story do exactly that, and every one of them has Glacier-caliber natural beauty and a high likelihood of seeing wildlife.

 Tell me what you think of these trips, or offer your own, in the comments section at the bottom of this story.
 I try to respond to all comments.